ZakiaHussaini/hangman-game/README.md

    ![spaces image](images/size.JPG)

 # Data Model
-In this game I used lists to display hangman when user type wrong character, the game create one instance of the Hangman class to display the user the hangman game. the class also has method to help play the game, such as print method to display the hangman and remaining chance to play.
+In this game I used lists to display hangman when user type wrong character. the game create one instance of the Hangman class to display the user the hangman game. the class also has method to help play the game, such as print method to display the hangman and remaining chance to play.

 # Testing